PhilippCraftLink/PYTORCHvsJAX_Comparison/README.md

 # Comparison of Deep Learning Frameworks: PyTorch vs. JAX

 This project provides a benchmark comparison between **PyTorch** and **JAX**.
 It implements two popular architectures (ResNet-50 and Vision Transformer) across both frameworks to evaluate performance, memory consumption, and usability.
-Dieses Projekt ist Teil einer Master Arbeit in Zusammenarbeit mit der Universität Würzburg.
+This project is part of a master's thesis in collaboration with the University of Würzburg.

 ## Project Structure